senzing-garage/knowledge-base/proposals/streamline/README.md

 1. To add your data sources to the Senzing configuration, determine the list of data sources used.
-   Then, in the following example modify the value of `DATASOURCES` to match your data.
+   Then in the following example, modify the value of `DATASOURCES` to match your data.
-   Also notice the value of `GRPC_URL` has the user-specified port number.
+   Also modify the value of `GRPC_URL` to use the custom port number specified above.
    Paste the modified block of code into the interactive Python session and press the **Enter** key.
    Example: